MadibaGroup/2024-zkFBA/K Drafts/OptimizedRust_Result.md

 # zk_fba_csv_full: Optimized Rust, Updated Rationale and Results
 ---

-## What This Is

-This is the follow-up to `RATIONALE_AND_RESULTS.md`.
-That document benchmarked the Rust/arkworks (BN254, KZG10) implementation of the FBA clearing-price protocol and, in its "Comparing Noir/Barretenberg and Rust/arkworks" section, made a specific prediction: Rust was faster than Noir at N=100 and N=1000 on raw constant factors, but Rust's quotient construction was `O(n^2)` against UltraHonk's `O(n log n)`, so the expectation was that Noir would eventually close the gap and probably overtake Rust somewhere past N=1000.
+Rust was faster than Noir at N=21 on raw constant factors, but Rust's quotient construction was `O(n^2)` against UltraHonk's `O(n log n)`, so the expectation was that Noir would eventually close the gap and probably overtake Rust somewhere past N=1000.

-I went back and fixed the actual algorithmic gap instead of just living with the prediction.
-This doc covers what the gap was, what I changed, and what the numbers look like now at N=100 and N=1000, the same two sizes the original comparison used since those are the only two where I have real measured Noir numbers to compare against.
+There was this actual algorithmic gap and now we see what the numbers look like now at N=100 and N=1000, the same two sizes the original comparison used.
 Short version: the `O(n^2)` vs `O(n log n)` story that was supposed to eventually favor Noir is gone.
 Rust's quotient construction is `O(n log n)` now too, matching Noir's own mechanism, and the margin between the two got wider, not narrower, at both sizes.
 There